Cretaceous Geology: Places

 - Introduction to the Cretaceous Geology of Texas and Other States.
 The goal of this site is to form a database for Cretaceous rocks of North America.
 The site provides a discussion of Cretaceous stratigraphy with maps and cross sections that illustrate Cretaceous formations of Texas and an extensive bibliography for additional information.
 Diagrams and discussions of Cretaceous geology in several states can also be accessed by clicking on the appropriate state in the navigation bar to the left. (more info)

 - Touring Colorado Geology.
 This site is a portal to several online tours throughout Colorado.
 An array of rock types, stratigraphic units, paleoenvironments, structural geology, archeological sites and landscapes are discussed in the tours.
-Tours include the Red Rocks area, Cave of the Winds, Mesa Verde National Park, Pikes Peak, Parfet Prehistoric Preserve, Dinosaur Ridge, Garden of the Gods, Colorado National Monument, Rocky Mountain National Park and Dinosaur National Monument. (more info)
+Tours include the Red Rocks area, Cave of the Winds, Mesa Verde National Park, Pikes Peak, Parfet Prehistoric Preserve, Dinosaur Ridge, Garden of the Gods, Colorado National Monument, Rocky Mountain National Park and Dinosaur National Monument. ( This site is likely no longer available. )

 - Touring Colorado Geology: Parfet Prehistoric Preserve.
 This site contains several outcrop photos of the Upper Cretaceous Laramie Formation from the Parfet Prehistoric Preserve.
 Exceptionally-preserved, 70 Million year-old dinosaur tracks, palm frond impressions and raindrop impressions are featured on this site.
 Specific topics include Cretaceous climate, vertebrates, ceratopsian and hadrosaur footprints, burrows, mudrock, sandstone and cast formation.
-Additional information and photographs are obtained by clicking on the top page photos. (more info)
+Additional information and photographs are obtained by clicking on the top page photos. ( This site is likely no longer available. )

 - Virtual Field Trip to the Austin Chalk Group.
 This virtual field trip explores the Upper Cretaceous, Austin Chalk Group and provides visitors with an understanding of the geology of central Texas.
 Visitors can access information about any formation within the Austin Chalk Group by clicking on a portion of the stratigraphic column.
 Descriptions, photographs, fossil content and environmental interpretations of each unit are provided.
 Specific topics include the geology of central Texas, Atco Formation, Vinson Chalk, Jonah Formation, Dessau Chalk, Burditt Marl, Pflugerville Formation and the historical development of regional stratigraphic nomenclature. (more info)